JackHDean/pytubePrograms/README.md

 # pytubePrograms
-A few programs created by using the Python package, Pytube.
+A few programs created by using the Python module, Pytube.